JuliaDataScience/JuliaDataScience/contents/index.md

 - [ ] Review complete book
 - [ ] Publish with Amazon Kindle Direct Publishing

-Also, some small issues have to be fixed like _footnotes not working on the website_.
 For details about the status, see the [JuliaDataScience](https://github.com/JuliaDataScience/JuliaDataScience) GitHub repository.

 ### Roadmap {-}